costanzadeacutis/Data-Analysis-3/A3/bisnode-cleaning.md

 ![](bisnode-cleaning_files/figure-html/unnamed-chunk-2-2.png)<!-- -->

 #### Target variable
 I construct the annual growth rate variable for the labor_avg.
-I look at quantiles and I consider as fast growing those firms with growth above the 80th percentile (fast_growth is the target variable and it is per year).
+I look at quantiles and I consider as fast growing those firms with growth above the 75th percentile in the next year (fast_growth is the target variable and it is per year).

 ```r